Architecture Overview¶

 Package Modularity and Reusability¶

-Each package can be used independently in other Swift projects:
+Each package can be used independently in other Swift projects.
+Here's how you'd use them standalone:

 OSClient Library¶